Top 7 Social Media Trends in 2023 That Every Business Needs to Adopt

 statistics for influencer marketing roi

-Now, as 2021 is unwrapping influencers and their power in specific industries is undeniable.
-For example, once a prominent fashion influencer posts a photo of the latest winter collection or creates a live video showing how it looks like on them, the brand can expect it to sell out in a matter of hours.
+Now, as 2021 is unwrapping influencers, and their power in specific industries is undeniable.
+For example, once a prominent fashion influencer posts a photo of the latest winter collection or creates a live video showing how it looks on them, the brand can expect it to sell out in a matter of hours.

 4. User-generated content becomes a must-have section for e-Commerce websites